albertolatino/Algoithms-and-DataStructures-SocialRelationships/README.md

    - For each relationship type linked to an entity, two distinct subtrees are present.
 These subtrees denote:
      - Other entities that stand as the targets (destinations) of the relationship.
      - Other entities that act as the origins (sources) of the relationship.
+4. **Report Structure**
+   - The project features a data structure specifically tailored to generate reports on relationships among entities.
+This structure is incrementally updated to ensure optimal efficiency.